froz42/42make/README.md

 ![image](https://user-images.githubusercontent.com/54767855/134815283-4f02c62b-a05d-4c2a-a13e-febe11588512.png)

-## if you have tty error on worflows
+## if you have tty error on workflows
 	add NOVISU=1 as argument to your makefile:

 	make NOVISU=1